Pea Protein vs Egg Protein

-Pea protein is an environmentally conscious protein that fits a vegan or plant-based diet and takes less of a toll on the planet than animal-based protein.
+Pea protein has so many benefits, and even better, is an environmentally conscious protein that fits a vegan or plant-based diet, which takes less of a toll on the planet than animal-based protein.
 It avoids the problematic nature of the egg industry.
 Conventional eggs are produced from chickens in ethically questionable and unhealthy conditions, while pasture-raised eggs are not cost-effective.
 According to a study published in Food & Nutrition Research, pea protein was effective at creating satiety, comparable to whey protein.4 The study also found that this plant-based protein was quickly bioavailable to the body.
 Also, pea protein is a good choice for people with an allergy to eggs, which is one of the most common allergies.5

-Pea protein tends to have a neutral taste most people don’t notice, especially when it’s mixed with other flavors.
+Pea protein tends to have a neutral taste most people don’t notice, especially when it’s mixed with other flavors or within other food recipes.
 The taste of egg white protein varies.
 Some egg proteins are made to have no taste, while some people complain that some types have a bitter or otherwise unpleasant flavor.

 Both pea and egg proteins offer a complete source of protein that fits a vegetarian lifestyle.
 The main difference is that egg protein is an animal-based product, while pea protein is a plant-based option that can fit a vegan or otherwise environmental- or health-conscious lifestyle.
-Choose the one that better suits your health, taste, and lifestyle preferences.
+Choose the one that better suits your taste, and lifestyle preferences.
 You can get pea protein from a variety of products that are easy to add to your diet.
-Try Nuzest’s quality plant-based products containing pea protein.
-Nuzest Clean Lean Protein provides a plant-based, vegan pea protein that fits a healthy lifestyle, environmentally friendly values, and numerous specialty diets.
-It offers 19-21 grams of high-quality protein for every 90 calories and is offered in a variety of flavors.
+Clean Lean Protein by Nuzest provides a plant-based, vegan pea protein that has environmentally friendly values and free from common allergens.
+It offers 18-21 grams of high-quality protein for every 25 gram serving and is offered in a variety of flavors.